norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/start-here.md

 be created virtually as a VICe with an additional joystick button number, saving a physical connector although occupying a joystick button number.
 This may not be an issue when there are 199 more available.

+Every time 'ID' expression is used, it refers to ID attributed by enumeration.
+The MBx24 default ID is 50.